-Dating all the way back to 1665, the Trait-Carré historic district is one of the best examples of the area's rich heritage.
+Dating all the way back to 1665, the Trait-Carré heritage site is one of the best examples of the area's rich heritage.

 The district is one of a kind in Québec due to its unique street pattern, storied history, and architecture that is representative of both French and Québec traditions from the 17th to 19th centuries.